Waste Management in Copenhagen

 Public Sorting Points

-As part of the current Waste and Resource Management Plan, there is an ongoing process to develop and implement 550 public "sorting points" where citizens will be able to source-separate their waste on the go.
-These public recycling bins will be in addition to the recycling bins located at residences throughout Copenhagen.
+The city contains more than 300 "sorting islands" where citizens are able to source-separate their waste on the go.
+These public recycling bins function as an addition to the recycling bins located at residences throughout Copenhagen.

 Moreover, there are 550 glass containers for disposal situated on public sidewalks and spaces.